Maximilien Robespierre

 Maximilien François Marie Isidore de Robespierre (/ˈroʊbzpjɛər/; /fr/; 6 May 1758 – 28 July 1794) was a French lawyer and statesman, widely recognised as one of the most influential figures of the French Revolution.
 Robespierre fervently campaigned for the voting rights of all men and their unimpeded admission to the National Guard.
 Additionally, he advocated the right to petition, the right to bear arms in self-defence, and the abolition of the Atlantic slave trade.

 A radical Jacobin leader, Robespierre was elected as a deputy to the National Convention in September 1792, and in July 1793, he was appointed a member of the Committee of Public Safety.
 Robespierre faced growing disillusionment with other revolutionaries which led him to argue for the harsh measures of the Reign of Terror.
 Increasingly, members of the Convention turned against him, and accusations of excesses came to a head on 9 Thermidor.
-Robespierre was arrested and with around 90 others, he was executed without trial.
+Robespierre was arrested with around 90 othersnotably Louis Antoine de Saint-Just, Georges Couthon, and Augustin Robespierreand was executed without trial.

-A figure deeply divisive during his lifetime, Robespierre's views and policies continue to evoke controversy.
+A deeply divisive figure during his lifetime, Robespierre's views and policies continue to evoke controversy.
 His legacy has been heavily influenced by his actual and perceived participation in repression of the Revolution's opponents, but he is notable for his progressive views for the time.
-Academic and popular discourse continues to engage in debates surrounding his legacy and reputation, particularly his ideas of virtue in regards to the revolution and its violence.
+Academic and popular discourse continues to engage in debates surrounding his legacy and reputation, particularly his ideas of virtue in regard to the revolution and its violence.